-Ninety-one years ago today a busload of tourist got to witness a gangland killing first hand when their tour bus was going through Little Italy.
-The victim was Joseph Marone who was walking down the street when a car containing four men pulled up behind him and fired a shot.
+Ninety-two years ago today a busload of tourist witnessed a gangland killing first hand as their tour bus cruised through Little Italy.
+The victim was Joseph Marone.
+Mr. Marone was strolling down the street when a car containing four men pulled up behind him and fired a shot.
 Marone dropped to the sidewalk with a bullet in his thigh.
 Before any more shots could be fired the tour bus pulled up between the car and Marone and the shooters sped off.

 The tourist thought they were